kilgarenone/personal-website/posts/personal-finance.md

 Another popular approach is allocate a percentage of whatever your current age is into bonds, and the rest goes to stocks.
 For example, if you are 25 years old, then you will invest 25% into bonds and 75% into stocks.

-However, I would\*\* **just do **50% in bonds and 50% in stocks\*\*.
+However, I would just do 50% in bonds and 50% in stocks.
 You might be thinking “wut, fiddy-fiddy?? you serious?!”.
 But a simple heuristic like that is actually one of the few best strategies to coping in a complex world.
 Harry Markowitz, pioneer of the ‘modern porfolio theory’ that won him Nobel prize , alluded to this effect [as well](http://jasonzweig.com/what-harry-markowitz-meant/):

 > I should have computed the historical co-variances of the asset classes and drawn an efficient frontier.
 Instead, I visualized my grief if the stock market went way up and I wasn’t in it–or if it went way down and I was completely in it.
 My intention was to minimize my future regret.
 So I split my contributions 50/50 between bonds and equities.

-But, you know, you could always tilt towards stocks if it doesn’t prevent you from a sound sleep at night. 🌓
+But, you know, you could always tilt towards stocks if it doesn’t prevent you from a sound sleep at night.

-### Choose a cheap broker
+## Choose a cheap broker

 Now you are going to need a funds provider or broker to invest your money.

 If you are lucky to have Vanguard operating in where you live, then go for it!
 Otherwise, choose a broker with no hidden but transparent fees.

-Personally, I don’t have access to Vanguard, so I went with **TD Ameritrade **which charges only for a fee of 6.95USD per trade.
+Personally, I don’t have access to Vanguard, so I went with TD Ameritrade which charges only for a fee of 6.95USD per trade.
 That’s it.
 No inactivity fees or fees that incentivize active trading of your portfolio.

-### Buy broad-market index funds or ETF
+## Buy broad-market index funds or ETF

 OK, now you have found a place to put your money in.
 But whatever it is that I need to buy now?